 "...was he little Ronniekins?"

-The approach was effective, taking Ron from laughter at the insults to shock at the mention of his brother to anger at Ron's pet name, and leaving no time to wonder why the twins cared anyway.
+The approach was effective, taking Ron from laughter at the insults to shock at the mention of his estranged brother to anger at the use of the hated nick-name, and leaving him no time to wonder why the twins cared anyway.

 "Shove off, gits.
 I've no idea what Harry'll think"